SOWK 432 Social Work with Aging Adults

 Each quiz will cover the Learn material for the Module: Week in which it is assigned.
 Each quiz will be open-book/open-notes, contain 10 multiple-choice and true/false questions, and have a 15-minute time limit.
 The student will have 2 attempts to complete each quiz in the allotted time.
 The highest score will be calculated in the student’s grade.
 The quizzes will assess Competency 1-Ethics/Prof. Behavior (values, cognitive/affective processes), Competency 2-Diversity (knowledge), Competency 3-Justice (values, knowledge, cognitive/affective processes), Competency 4-Research (knowledge), & Competency 5-Policy (knowledge, values, cognitive/affective processes).

-The Quiz: Final will cover the Learn material from the assigned Modules: Weeks.
+This quiz will cover the Learn material from the assigned Modules: Weeks.
 This quiz will contain 50 multiple-choice and true/false questions and have a time limit of 1 hour and 30 minutes.
 The student will have 2 attempts to complete the quiz in the allotted time.
 The highest score will be calculated in the student’s grade.
-The Quiz: Final will assess Competency 1-Ethics/Prof. Behavior (values, cognitive/affective processes), Competency 2-Diversity (knowledge), Competency 3-Justice (values, knowledge, cognitive/affective processes), Competency 4-Research (knowledge), & Competency 5-Policy (knowledge, values, cognitive/affective processes).
+This quiz will assess Competency 1-Ethics/Prof. Behavior (values, cognitive/affective processes), Competency 2-Diversity (knowledge), Competency 3-Justice (values, knowledge, cognitive/affective processes), Competency 4-Research (knowledge), & Competency 5-Policy (knowledge, values, cognitive/affective processes).